Juuune/World_Weather_Analysis/README.md

 ### Overview

 #### Background and purpose of the analysis
-Good thing you got your repo set up and out of the way prior to that kickoff meeting.
-This project is going to be no joke, but it should be a lot of fun.
+Our clent help answering a question: How might we provide real-time suggestions for our client’s ideal vacation spot?
+My first task was to define what you meant by “ideal.”
-At the most fundamental level, Jack needs help answering a question: How might we provide real-time suggestions for our client’s ideal hotels?
-Your first task was to define what you meant by “ideal.”
-So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.
+So, over lots of considerations it's defined "that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.

 #### Techniques used
 - Python with pandas, numpy and scipy.stats for data analysis <br/>